 - Birth certificates (if applicable).

 Note: For information on the documents you will need when applying for food stamps, review our free SNAP guide.

 Keep in mind that your household includes anyone you share the cost of groceries and meals with.
 If you have a roommate that you share groceries and meals with, the roommate must be included in your household.
 However, if you have a roommate and do not share meals or groceries, you should indicate it on your application.

 One of the final steps in applying for SNAP is uploading documents to verify your financial background and monthly expenses.
 Along with providing these documents, you must also grant the state permission to contact former employers and landlords in order to verify the information on your application.

 Once you submit your MS food stamp application, the state will begin to confirm your information to determine if you are eligible.
 You may be required to schedule an in-person interview to address any issues or finalize your application before you receive a decision.

-Find Out About SNAP Benefits in Mississippi
+Learn About SNAP Benefits in Mississippi

 Once you are approved for SNAP benefits, you should begin receiving a monthly payout.
 The amount you receive depends on your monthly household income.
 Your payment is issued on an electronic benefit transfer (EBT) card, which works like a debit card.

 In general, you are expected to spend about 30 percent of your monthly income on food.
 You can approximate how much you will earn by taking your monthly gross income, subtracting allowable deductions, calculating 30 percent of the remaining income and subtracting the total from the maximum allowable federal benefit.